“I cannot endure to waste anything so precious as autumnal sunshine by staying in the house.”

-PLA books for 2017 and beyondBoth The Book and Periodical Illustrations of Arthur Hughes, by Maroussia Oakley and Mark Godburn’s Nineteenth-Century Dust-Jackets, published last summer, have been exceptionally well received and copies of both books are now available to purchase.
+Books updateAll of our handsomely bound books are also for sale and our newest publications, The Book and Periodical Illustrations of Arthur Hughes, by Maroussia Oakley and Mark Godburn’s Nineteenth-Century Dust-Jackets, published last summer, have been exceptionally well received.
+Copies of both books are now available to purchase.
 Outside the UK they may be purchased through Oak Knoll.
 The text and bibliography of David Chambers’ Private Presses in Britain in the 18th and 19th Centuries, in two volumes, is in proof, to be published in 2018.
 Private Press Books 2008 and 2009 is printed and ready for sale.
 The final issue of Private Press Books, PPB 2010, is promised for 2017.

 Become a member today and join an ever growing community of book enthusiasts…at last count over 450 individual members and over 80 institutional members!
 The year 2016 marked our 60th anniversary and the momentum of enthusiasm for all things PLA continues to grow.
 We have no doubt 2017 is the beginning of another 6 successful decades for the PLA.

 We want to encourage all bibliophiles – anyone who loves books – to join at an annual subscription of only £30.
 You will receive our well-respected quarterly journal, packed with interesting articles on all manner of subjects relating to books.
 Members also receive discounts on all our publications and a complimentary members book every 2 years.
 Students and anyone under the age of 26 will receive membership at only £15…so all young book collectors should sign up today!